 MOD IAP/7A11/2

 5.459 Additional allocation: in the Russian Federation, the frequency bands 7 100-7 155 MHz and 7 190-7 235 MHz are also allocated to the space operation service (Earth-to-space) on a primary basis, subject to agreement obtained under No. 9.21.
-(WRC-97)
+In the frequency band 7 190-7 235 MHz, the requirement to obtain agreement under No. 9.21 with respect to the Earth exploration-satellite service (Earth-to-space) does not apply.
+(WRC-15)

 Reasons: In the frequency band 7 190-7 235 MHz RR No. 9.21 is applied to the space operation service in order to provide protection for the existing radio services and shall not be applied with respect to a new service (the EESS) not to impose new constraints on the existing radio service.